Fitness Metrics Profile + Thyroid Profile is designed to run the following 20 tests accurately:

 The Fitness Metrics Profile will give you a basic understanding of where your hormone levels are and determine your vitamin D status, as well as blood lipid levels.
-By understanding your hormones, lipids, and vitamin D status, and tracking them over time, you can monitor how fitness training is affecting your overall health, and also prevent overtraining syndrome.
+By understanding your hormones, lipids, and vitamin D status and tracking them over time, you can monitor how fitness training affects your overall health and prevent overtraining syndrome.

-The optional add-ons give a fuller picture of overall health and wellbeing, including a more complete thyroid picture showing where thyroid imbalance can have an influence on workouts.
-Knowing LH levels helps understand the effects of exercise on how the body is producing endogenous steroids.
-The optional cardiometabolic tests insulin, HbA1c and hs-CRP allow you to track how increased fitness activity is positively impacting your health.
+The optional add-ons give a fuller picture of overall health and well-being, including a complete thyroid picture showing where thyroid imbalance can influence workouts.
+Knowing LH levels help us understand the effects of exercise on how the body produces endogenous steroids.
+The optional cardiometabolic insulin, HbA1c and hs-CRP allow you to track how increased fitness activity positively impacts your health.

 Who Benefits from Fitness Profile Testing?

 Estradiol (E2) (Estrogen - Oestrogen)

 Estradiol (Estrogen) is at optimal physiological levels in women and promotes a healthy distribution of fat in hips, thighs, breasts, and under the skin (subcutaneously).
 However, in excess and without progesterone, oestrogen predisposes to unhealthy surplus weight gain in these tissues.
 Men generally have much lower levels of estradiol and higher testosterone, responsible for greater muscle mass and less fat distribution in areas of the body normally seen in women.
 In overweight men, testosterone levels drop, and oestrogens rise, leading to the same problematic weight gain in the hips, thighs, and breasts (referred to as gynecomastia) as seen in women.